On the Dominance of Truth-Telling in Gradual Mechanisms: Introduction

 \section{Introduction}

 In incomplete information environments, social planners face the challenge of eliciting private information from agents to determine social outcomes.
-While it has been a self-evident solution to implement incentive compatible social rules in their direct mechanisms since \cite{GB1973} and \cite{myerson1981}, where agents simultaneously report all private information, a growing body of literature starts to recognize that dynamic procedures may offer superior implementation by improving strategic simplicity \citep{bo2024pick, pycia2023theory, Li2017, CW2024}, privacy protection \citep{haupt2024}, and credibility or transparency \citep{Akbarpour2020, moller2024transparent}.
+While implementing strategy-proof social rules via their direct mechanisms---where agents simultaneously report all private information---has been standard practice since \cite{GB1973} and \cite{myerson1981}, a growing literature has begun to recognize that dynamic procedures may offer advantages in terms of strategic simplicity \citep{Li2017,pycia2023theory, bo2024pick,nagel2025measure,CW2024}, privacy protection \citep{liu2020preserving,haupt2024}, and credibility or transparency \citep{Akbarpour2020,hakimovms,moller2024transparent}.

-Dynamic mechanisms naturally prompt the question of when they maintain incentive compatibility.
-Consider a simple example where three items, denoted $\{a, b, c\}$, are allocated to three agents indexed by $\{1, 2, 3\}$, who have strict preferences over the items, under the serial dictatorship rule, where the three agents are sequentially assigned the most preferred remaining item.
-While the direct mechanism requires each agent to report a whole preference ordering over all three items, the rule can be naturally implemented, with several advantages, by a dynamic game form, where agent $1$ reports her most preferred item first and agent $2$, knowing agent $1$'s choice, reports her most preferred remaining item.
-Truth-telling remains a dominant strategy in this dynamic mechanism.

-However, this is not the case for an improperly designed dynamic mechanism.
-Consider the game form in Figure \ref{figsd}, where agent $2$ reports her whole preference ordering (where $ab$ means $a$ is preferred to $b$ and further to $c$) first and agent $1$, informed about whether agent $2$ most prefers $a$, selects her most preferred item.
-If agent $1$ adopts the strategy that chooses $a$ when agent $2$ ranks $a$ highest and chooses $b$ otherwise, then agent $2$, when she prefers $a$ most, is incentivized to misrepresent her type as $ba$.
-Thus, truth-telling is no longer a dominant strategy for all agents.
+Dynamic mechanisms naturally prompt the question of when they maintain (dominant strategy) incentive compatibility.
+Consider two bidders competing for a single item.
+In the standard sealed-bid second-price auction, truthful bidding is a dominant strategy.
+However, this property may not survive dynamic variants of the auction.
+Suppose instead that bidder $2$ observes bidder $1$'s bid before submitting her own.
+Then incentive compatibility breaks down: if bidder $2$ responds by bidding some $b_2 > b_1$ whenever bidder $1$ bids a pre-specified value $b_1$, and bids $0$ otherwise, then truthful bidding is no longer optimal for bidder $1$ when her private value for the item equals $b_1$.